armcbride/test-application/README.md

 # test-application
-This is a test application to host in GitHub
+This is a test application to host in GitHub.

+This is practice.
+This is a practice addition.